 Amethyst is a quartz mineral.
 It’s usually purple or violet in colour.
 Amethyst ranks 7 on the Mohs scale of mineral hardness, making it tough enough to wear in jewellery.

-It’s a very translucent and beautiful gemstone with plenty of sparkle, so jewellery designers regard is as ideal for beautiful statement jewellery.
+It’s a very translucent and beautiful gemstone with plenty of sparkle, so jewellery designers regard it as ideal for beautiful statement jewellery.

-The largest and purest quality amethyst crystals come from mines in Brazil, and gem experts generally regarded them as best in the world.
+The largest and purest quality amethyst crystals come from mines in Brazil.

 Famous amethyst jewellery